Paper Tiger Blog

 Over the years, we have worked with a number of clients to help them implement the Paper Tiger and get their offices and time under control!
 We know for sure that the software is not just for paper!
 In this 3-part series, I will share some of the different ways that Paper Tiger clients have used the software.
 Basically, anything you can number, you can Paper Tiger!

 Hanging Files – Anything that can be put in a hanging file is the #1 use of the Paper Tiger software.
 The files are numbered and keywords are associated with each file. (there are other ways to use it too.)
 You search the keyword and the system quickly tells you where the file is!
 You will go right to it in seconds!
-In the example to the left, the files are labeled Reference 1, Reference 2, etc.
+In the example below, the files are labeled Reference 1, Reference 2, etc.

 Binders – By numbering the binders and entering in keywords describing the contents of each binder (newsletters, company names, slogans, themes, what ever you have in the binders, etc.), you can save a lot of time finding what you are looking for!
 This works much the same as what you might do with a hanging file, but you want the items to be a bit more mobile.